 \section{Proper Orthogonal Decomposition for Parametrized problems}

 Numerical approximation for robust optimization problems can be expensive since it involves the solution of several PDEs.
-Moreover, the sensitivity approach enlarge the number of PDEs and it increases the computational costs of its approximation.
-For this reason, in this section, we introduce a model order reduction technique in order to reduce the complexity of the problem.
+Furthermore, the sensitivity approach enlarges the number of PDEs and it increases the computational costs of its approximation.
+For this reason, in this section, we introduce a model order reduction technique to reduce the complexity of the problem.